BenjaminHoppe/reserveit/README.md

   <img src="" />
 </p>

-Browse restaurants, see restaurant info at a glance, and click on the restaurant for more details :bento:
+:bento: Browse restaurants, see restaurant info at a glance, and click on the restaurant for more details.

 <p align="center">
   <img src="" />
 </p>

-Guests: Make reservations and view them in your profile :curry:
+:curry: Guests: Make reservations and view them in your profile.

 ## Motivation